Tampere United: Exclusion and collapse

+Tampere United had started to face financial difficulties in the late 2000s and in 2009 it was reported, that the club was not able to pay wages due to its financial situation.
+Attendances had also started to dwindle during the late 2000s, which did not help the situation.

-On 14 April 2011 the club were suspended indefinitely by the Football Association of Finland because they had received money from a dubious company based in Singapore, known for involvement in fixed games and money laundering.
+On 14 April 2011 the club was suspended indefinitely by the Football Association of Finland because they had received money from a dubious company based in Singapore, known for involvement in fixed games and money laundering.
 The club was excluded from the 2011 season of Veikkausliiga.
 Players under contract were released due to lack of funds.

-The club did not participate in any league in 2012 or 2013.
+The club did not officially participate in any competition between 2011 and 2015.
 In April 2013 the Turku Court of Appeal found the former CEO Deniz Bavautdin and the former chairman of the board Harri Pyhältö guilty of money laundering.

 Revival by the supporters

-Supporters of Tampere United founded a supporters' trust in 2009 after the club had hit financial difficulties.
-The aim was to help fans gain a voice within the club and to buy shares of the club.
+Supporters of Tampere United had founded a supporters' trust in 2009 after the club had hit financial difficulties.
+The aim was to help fans gain a voice within the club, help the club's financial situation and to buy shares of the club.